gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 ```

 Every resource entry has a *name* and *version* field.
 The *type* of the resource specifies the content of the
-referenced resource, i.e. if it is a helm chart, a json file etc.
+referenced resource, i.e. if it is a helm chart, a JSON file etc.

 Resources have a *relation* field with value “local” if they are derived from a source declared by the same component.
 The value is “external” if they are not derived form a source declared by the same component, e.g. a docker image for